Zawiya of Sidi Ahmed al-Tijani: History

-The building was renovated several times, with varying levels of additions to its feature.
+The building was renovated several times, with varying levels of additions to its main core.
 In 1881, a new mihrab was added.
 In 1895, a new saqayya (Arabic public fountain) and entrance gate were built.
 In 1901 some new decorations and inscriptions were added to the wall in front of the tomb.
 In 1903, a place for ziyarat was built.
-In order to visit the zawiya (usually for a ziyarat), it is required to contact the members of Tijaniyya tariqa which will eventually be notified to the supervisor of the institution.
-Once the contact is made, visitors will meet the members in front of the zawiya and required to recite some verses to honor the Sheikh before entrance.